pyocd/pyOCD/udev/README.md

 $ sudo udevadm trigger
 ```

-By default, the rules provide open access to the debug probes for all users.
-If you share your Linux
+By default, the rules provide open access to the debug probes for all users (0666 permissions).
-system with other users, or just don't like the idea of write permission for everybody, you can
+If you share your Linux system with other users, or just don't like the idea of write permission
-replace `MODE:="0666"` with `OWNER:="yourusername"` to create the device owned by you, or with
+for everybody, you can replace `MODE:="0666"` with `OWNER:="yourusername"` to create the device
-`GROUP:="somegroupname"` and mange access using standard Unix groups.
+owned by you, or with `GROUP:="somegroupname"` and mange access using standard Unix groups.

 _Note: STLink rules provided courtesy of STMicroelectronics._